Understanding the Process of Fully Colonized Mycelium Jar

 Mycelium is a network of thread-like cells known as hyphae that form the vegetative part of fungus.
 Comparable to the root system of a plant, mycelium serves as the fungus’s primary means of nutrient intake.
 It’s a very resilient organism, capable of surviving in various environments, including extreme ones.

-See also Understanding Yellow Mycelium Contamination
+See also Understanding the Different Types of Mycelium Growth

 Role in the Ecosystem